PatzEdi/Stockstir/README.md

 </p>

 ## **Important Note:**

-The full documentation for this tool is under the [Documentation](/Documentation.md) file under the project files.
-Take a look to explore the features of Stockstir and how to use them, as well as getting to know how Stockstir works in a detailed way.
+**The full documentation for this library is now hosted on readthedocs.org!
+[ReadtheDocs Documentation](https://stockstir.readthedocs.io/en/latest/index.html) file under the project files.
+Take a look to explore the features of Stockstir and how to use them, as well as getting to know how Stockstir works in a detailed way.**

 ## **Made with Python, made with passion: Stockstir is a way to gather stock data from any Python script in an easy and quick way.**
 ____________________________________________________________________________